Softpanorama

 News Enterprise Unix System Administration Recommended Links Typical set of features Open Source Implementations Price-based classification Critique of Gartner Job Schedulers review

-Tivoli Workload Scheduler CA Unicenter Control-M from BMC Software OpsWise Automation Center UC4 Automation Engine Tidal Enterprise Scheduler
+HPC schedulers Tivoli Workload Scheduler Control-M from BMC Software OpsWise Automation Center UC4 Automation Engine Tidal Enterprise Scheduler APX / PCC

-Cron and Crontab commands Unix System Monitoring Perl schedulers and support scripts Perl Admin Tools and Scripts Humor Etc
+Cron and Crontab commands Unix System Monitoring Unix Configuration Management Tools Perl Admin Tools and Scripts Humor Etc

 Enterprise job scheduling (or as it now often called Workload automation ) is the execution of a series of computer jobs/scripts with additional feedback about the results and ability to resubmit failed jobs, launch jobs in selected sequence depending of previous job ended, etc.

-We will concentrate on Unix-based schedulers (which means that the server part of scheduler is on Unix/Linux; client can be on any platform) and will touch the following topics:
+We will concentrate on Unix-based schedulers (which means that the server part of scheduler is on Unix/Linux; the clients can be deployed on any platform) and will touch the following topics:

-For brief overview of Windows job scheduler market see Microsoft report Job Scheduling on Windows
+For a brief overview of Windows job scheduler market see Microsoft report Job Scheduling on Windows

-Architecturally they can be structured in two factions:
+Architecturally schedulers can be subdivided into two subgroups:

 Enterprise job schedulers are rather expensive class of software.
 According to IDC report (cited in CA Named Global Market Share Leader in Job Scheduling Software) the market for job scheduling software licenses in 2009 was $1.5 billion.
-Over the past 25 years, since the first multiplatform job schedulers appeared on the market, the market became pretty mature and solutions compete not so much on features but on price.
+Over the past 25 years, since the first multiplatform job schedulers appeared on the market, the market became pretty mature and solutions compete not so much on features, but on price and name recognition (the level of support for all major players deteriorated to the extent that it can't be considered the main consideration in the selection of enterprise scheduler)

 We can distinguish two different but overlapping types of scheduling:

-One reason for development of various job schedulers is that Unix cron daemon and at command have a pretty limited functionality.
-They both generally follow the principle of fire & forget.
+Corn operates on the principle of fire & forget.
 The same is true for Window scheduler.
-In the large enterprise environment the main weakness of these tools is lack of centralization as well as their limited ability to monitor jobs success/failures and to provide dependency-based scheduling.
-The latter is the situation, when the execution of next job in a job stream depends on the success or failure of one of several previous jobs.
+In the large enterprise environment the main weakness of these tools is lack of centralization (that actually much less a problem that many enterprise vendors would like to think of due to availability of ssh ;-) as well as their limited ability to monitor jobs success/failures and to provide dependency-based scheduling.
+The latter is the situation, when the execution of next job in a job stream depends on the success or failure of one of several previous jobs, dependent on each other (often in mainframe tradition such jobs are called steps -- the term which came from JCL -- the batch language for OS/360).

-Cron can be extended to satisfy richer scheduling requirements and that path is very attractive for small and medium enterprises which do not have resources to acquire and maintain complex scheduler.
+Cron can be extended to satisfy richer scheduling requirements, including controlling multiple servers, via SGE and that path is very attractive for small and medium enterprises which do not have resources to acquire and maintain complex commercial scheduler.
+In this case each cron job is sge submission script, which can have internal dependency checking logic.
 Also each additional piece of software increases overhead and waist resources.
 So if one can do it cleanly, it is better to enhance the use existing classic Unix tools.
 A simple jobstream status-based dependency mechanism is easy to implement in shell.
 In this case the start of each job can depend of existence of a global and unique for each jobstream "job stream status-file" that was created (or not, in case of failure) during some previous step.
 This is not a rocket science.

 The classic PR why enterprise schedulers are indispensible is based on "backup job dependency example" when failure of a particular job needs to accounted in all subsequent steps (cleanup should be postponed, etc).
-Using suggested above job stream based status file mechanism this functionality can be more or less easily implemented in both cron and using at command.
+Using suggested above job stream based status file mechanism (via memory mapped filesystem) this functionality can be more or less easily implemented in both cron and via at command.

 Remote scheduling is really important but with the universal adoption of SSH it can be done on remote computers as easily as on local.
 For example, if a backup job fails it did not create the success file, then each job dependant on it should checks the existence of the file and exit if the file is not found.
 In more general way one can implement script "envelope" -- a special script that send messages at the beginning and at the end of each step to the monitoring system of your choice.
 Using at commands allow you to cancel or move to a different time all at commands dependent on successful completion of the backup.